-To explore the quality of drinking water and the associated organisational arrangements in England/Wales and Ireland, this paper has been split into four main sections.
-The first section provides an overview of the methodology, the second establishes the quality of drinking water in England/Wales and Ireland; the third details the associated organisational arrangements.
-The paper is then drawn to close with a discussion and conclusions section.
+To explore the quality of drinking water and the associated organisational responses in England/Wales and Ireland, this paper has been split into five main sections.
+The first section provides a brief overview of the methodology, the second establishes the quality of drinking water in England/Wales and Ireland; the third details the associated organisational responses, the fourth draws upon Winter's organisational thinking to help us understand the impact organisational responses have had on policy implementation and drinking water quality; and conclusions are drawn in the final section.